 Made possible by pioneering engineering amid the challenges of a frontier land, and lately enhanced by modern technology, the NIMT is New Zealand’s most significant land route.

-From 15 April 1885 when Maniopoto paramount chief, Wahanui Huatere (?-1897) turned the first sod of the Main Trunk railway project near Te Awamutu, and Premier Robert Stout (1844-1930) wheeled this away, it took 23 years to complete the line.
+From 15 April 1885, when Maniopoto paramount chief, Wahanui Huatere (?-1897) turned the first sod of the NIMT near Te Awamutu and Premier Robert Stout (1844-1930) wheeled it away, it took 23 years to complete the line.
 Another Premier, Sir Joseph Ward (1856-1930), drove the last spike on 6 November 1908.
 A through train service began three days later.

 Most of the construction work had to be carried out by hand.
 Oxen, horses and small steam locomotives assisted with the bulk movement of materials.
 It was only in the last two years that one of New Zealand’s first steam shovels was brought in to help dig the cuttings.
 That was the start of a mechanical age in earthworks for this country.

 The line traversed some extremely challenging terrain, which posed many problems for the engineers locating the route.
 The diagram shows the grades between Te Kuiti and Marton and gives an indication of the problems encountered.

 The location of the Raurimu Spiral about 1898 by R W Holmes (1856-1936) was the key to a workable climb from Taumarunui to the National Park summit.
 At that time detailed location of the final line was still a field engineer’s decision.
 The required 132 metre (m) rise over a distance of 2 kilomtetre (km) in a direct line was achieved by the use of the famed ‘Spiral’ loop and horseshoe curves using the topography very skilfully to minimise cut, fill and tunnelling.